lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 ### NMT Recap

 Here the Neural Machine Translation ([NMT](https://github.com/THUNLP-MT/MT-Reading-List)) model is composed of a standard, two-layer, bidirectional LSTM encoder and an attentional two-layer unidirectional LSTM decoder.
-It is pretrained on the English-German translation task.
+It is pre-trained on the English-German translation task.
 The encoder learns and optimizes the embedding vectors of English words in order to translate them to German.
 With the intuition that the encoder should capture high-level semantic and syntactic meanings before transforming words into another language, the encoder output is used to provide contextualized word embeddings for various downstream language tasks.

 ![NMT Recap]({{ '/assets/images/nmt-recap.png' | relative_url }})